ucsb-cs8/w20/_lab/lab04.md

 and so on.

 Before you begin writing any code, try writing out the pseudocode for your function.
-Think about how you would calculate the taxed owed if you did the math by hand and use this to help you in the implementation.
+Think about how you would calculate the compound interest if you did the math by hand and use this to help you in the implementation.

 Write a function `savings` that computes and returns the savings amount after the given month, given a monthly contribution amount (e.g., 100), the annual interest rate (e.g., 5), and the number of months (e.g., 6), .